neiqo/Keriswatch/README.md

 # Keriswatch
 BED Assg
-Keriswatch is ---
+Keriswatch is an interactive web platform focused on providing industry-specific articles and insights across Southeast Asia.
+Users can explore articles by country and sector, view statistics on how industries contribute to each country's GDP, and engage with content by commenting, upvoting, or downvoting.
+The platform also includes a map to navigate regional news and articles, fostering a deeper understanding of industry trends and their economic impact.

 ## How to run it
 First, clone the repository. \
 Then, run this in your terminal ``` npm install ``` \
 Keriswatch uses Microsoft SQL Server (MSSQL).
 Ensure you have it installed and configured.
 Then, update the database configuration: \
-Edit the *dbConfig.js* file in the project directory: \
+Edit the *dbConfig.js* file in the project directory:
 ```
 const config = {
     user: 'your_username',